 The Bond Review Board (BRB) estimates that it would need to review an additional 100 to 200 conduits and 4,250 transactions per fiscal year to comply with the bill.
-The agency would be required to maintain an issuer noncompliance list with the Office of the Attorney General (OAG); to produce an annual Local Securities Report and online statistics report; and include debt statistics for more than 4,500 local governmental entities.
+The agency would be required to submit information to the Office of the Attorney General (OAG) prior to OAG approval of local security transactions; to produce an annual Local Securities Report and online statistics report; and include tax-supported debt per capita statistics for more than 4,500 local governmental entities.
 The BRB indicates a need to hire 4.0 additional full-time equivalent positions (FTEs) - two Financial Analyst III and two Accountant I positions - to handle the increase in transactions reviewed, ensure all issuers are compliant in sending debt data to BRB, and address any backlog necessary to compile the reports in a timely manner.
 The BRB estimates the costs associated with these additional FTEs would be approximately \$338,182 in the first year and \$308,182 in each subsequent fiscal year for salary, benefits and other operating costs.
 The agency estimates additional costs for software, as well as IT services and consulting fees of \$198,950 in fiscal year 2014 and \$70,000 in subsequent fiscal years.